-- Link to a Facebook page for your campaign

-- Link to a Twitter account

-- Link to a website for your campaign

-- YouTube video for your campaign

-- A4 PDF could be a long form manifesto or campaign poster
+- Link to a social media page for your campaign - Link to a website for your campaign - YouTube video for your campaign - A4 PDF could be a long form manifesto or campaign poster

-These will all be displayed on imperialcollegeunion.org/vote as students vote in the Leadership Elections 2019.
+These will all be published on imperialcollegeunion.org/vote as students vote in the Leadership Elections 2020, and on imperialcollegeunion.org/elections.

 All campaign material is bound by the Student Staff Protocol (SSP).
-These regulations are contained within the SSP Policy online at imperialcollegeunion.org/dbfile/pbf/47.
-In a nutshell, the SSP states that you cannot comment on the performance of a Union staff member or their department if they are the sole member of that department.
+These regulations are contained within the SSP Policy online at imperialcollegeunion.org/your-union/policies/47.
+In a nutshell, the SSP states that you cannot comment on the performance of a Union Staff member or their department if they are the sole member of that department.